editorconfig/editorconfig-qtcreator/README.md

 This is an EditorConfig plugin for Qt-Creator.
 It has no real user interface and simply overrides all settings of text documents with a matching entry in an .editorconfig file.
-QtCreators own settings will be ignored for concernd files.
+QtCreators own settings will be ignored for concerned files.

 ## License